catalpa-cl/GoBo/README.md

 The Readme will be finished soon!

-This repository comprises the collected dataset of handwritten transcriptions of the ASAP SAS.
+This repository comprises the code and dataset used for the paper *Personalizing Handwriting Recognition Systems with Limited User-Specific Samples* (Link coming once the paper is published).

 ## Terms of Use & Citation
 This database may be used for non-commercial research purpose only.